Building Growth Function From Ground Zero

-In this case my Product is the Growth function.
+In this case, my Product is the Growth function.
 Determining its value proposition and how it is in alignment with the organization’s overall strategic initiatives.
-Its how marketing and sales work together, how we can leverage partners for a mutually beneficial relationship, and what is the contribution of each to our funnel.
+It’s how marketing and sales work together, how we can leverage partners for a mutually beneficial relationship, and what is the contribution of each to our funnel.
 The journey started with defining the overall goal that is measurable and that could keep us all accountable.

 Defining this goal is crucial so you don’t start shooting in the dark with ad hoc marketing campaigns and ad hoc initiatives.

-Next part of the process is see how you measure up against your goals.
+The next part of the process is to see how you measure up against your goals.
 We started with monthly accountability meetings – KPI review meetings.
 I think it is important for any organization to involve folks at different levels and to provide them visibility into how their contributions affect the bottom line of the business.
 And for a marketing agency like ours, it is even more important for people to understand the connection better so we can serve our clients better.

 Any great product or process will fail if you don’t have the right people in the right seats.
 We are all experts in what we do here at Heinz Marketing and are constantly learning.
 Maximizing my team’s potential was what I wanted to do next.
 Having clear accountability was critical for the success of the growth initiative.
-We started this year with a very defined organization structure in Marketing.
+We started this year with a very defined organizational structure in Marketing.
 We have clear responsibilities for project management, content, sales enablement, social media, marketing operations, and some others.
 This doesn’t mean we went on a hiring spree to fill up all these roles.
 We are a very nimble and agile team, where everyone wears more than one hat.
 Defining clear roles for everyone on the team helps create a sense of ownership and accountability.

 We strongly believe in the Predictable Pipeline methodology where we focus on its five main pillars: